risk-first/website/menagerie/Communication-Risk.md

 > "The fundamental problem of communication is that of reproducing at one point, either exactly or approximately, a message selected at another point." - [A Mathematical Theory Of Communication, _Claude Shannon_](https://en.wikipedia.org/wiki/A_Mathematical_Theory_of_Communication)

-And from this paper, we get the following (slightly adapted) model:
+And from this same paper, we get the following (slightly adapted) model:

 ![Communication Model](images/communication_1.png)